cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 iRMSD/APDB (MSA structural evaluation)
 --------------------------------------
 iRMSD/APDB is not an alignment tool, it is an evalution tool of a given alignment using structural information.
-All you need is a file containing the alignment of sequences with a known structure.
-These sequences must be named according to their PDB ID, followed by the chain index (1aabA for example).
-All the sequences do not need to have a known structure, but at least two is required.
-Given the alignment, use the command 1 if your sequences and structures have the same name (in this example, names are different therefore it will output a simple sequence based MSA ); otherwise you have to declare the correspondence between sequences and structures in a template file (command 2).
+All you need is a file containing the alignment of sequences with a known structure ("template file"; see Expresso).
+If you don't provide a template file, these sequences must be named according to their PDB ID, followed by the chain index (1aabA for example).
+In the first example (command 1) names are different therefore it won't deliver any result.
+In that case, you should declare the correspondence between sequences and structures using your own template file (command 2).
+All the sequences do not need to have a known structure, but at least two is required otherwise it won't deliver any result.
 ::

   Command 1: